pretix/pretix-docs/docs/trust/fiscal/sweden.md

 ### E-invoicing

 Sweden currently does not require sending electronic invoices in a structured format for transactions between businesses (B2B) or businesses and consumers (B2C).
-Widespread formats for B2B e-invoicing include EDIFACT, Svefaktura, and with Peppol.
+Widespread formats for B2B e-invoicing include EDIFACT, Svefaktura, and Peppol.
-A native integration of pretix with Peppol is available as a plugin as part of our pretix Hosted product.

 Sweden mandates e-invoices for transactions between businesses and the government (B2G) using the Peppol network.

 A native integration of pretix with Peppol is available as a plugin as part of our pretix Hosted product.

 More information is available on the website of the European Commission: [eInvoicing in Sweden](https://ec.europa.eu/digital-building-blocks/sites/display/DIGITAL/eInvoicing+in+Sweden).